Quetiapine Fumarate (kwe-TYE-a-peen FUE-ma-rate)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to quetiapine.
+This medicine is not right for everyone.
+Do not use if you had an allergic reaction to quetiapine.

 How to Use This Medicine

 Tablet, Long Acting Tablet

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.You need to start with a low dose, even if you have used this medicine before.

 - Your doctor may tell you to take the medicine at bedtime, because quetiapine can make you sleepy.

 - Extended-release tablets: Take this medicine either without food or with a light snack (approximately 300 calories).

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.